mozilla-extensions/firefox-translations/extension/docs/DEV.md

 yarn bergamot-translator:build-and-import
 ```

+Repeat this process any time there has been an update in the bergamot-translator submodule.

+## Using artifacts built elsewhere

 To use artifacts built elsewhere (eg, CI) run the import script referencing the relative path to the directory of the downloaded artifacts, eg if you downloaded the artifacts in `extension/circle-ci-wasm-artifacts/`, run:

 ```bash
 ./import-bergamot-translator.sh ./circle-ci-wasm-artifacts/
 ```

-Repeat this process any time there has been an update in the bergamot-translator submodule.
+Note that copying the artifacts directly into `extension/src/wasm/` will not work, since the import script concatenates the contents of the `bergamot-translator-worker.js` WASM build artifact with the contents of `extension/src/wasm/bergamot-translator-worker.appendix.js` and stores the result into `extension/src/wasm/bergamot-translator-worker.js`.

 ## Creating extension builds for distribution